 “Inclusive education is not only an evidence-based schooling approach that is backed by decades of overwhelming research affirming its benefits both academically and socially, but it is also a fundamental human right.” – Loren Swancutt

 Inclusive schooling maximises the outcomes of all students through the identification and reduction of barriers to learning.
-A premium is placed upon supporting all students with suitable adjustments and curriculum provisions to ensure full engagement within regular classrooms and the broader school community, whilst enabling students to work and achieve at their proximal level.
+A premium is placed upon universally designing the school experience to ensure equitable access, participation and learning for all.
+Students are provided with appropriate adjustments and curriculum provisions to ensure full engagement within regular classrooms and the broader school community.
 Inclusive education is about setting high expectations, valuing and celebrating diversity; and employing high quality, evidence – based teaching practices focused on success for every student.

 Inclusive schooling is not only an evidence-based approach that is backed by decades of overwhelming research affirming its benefits both academically and socially, but it is also a fundamental human right.
 The United Nations Committee on the Convention on the Rights of Persons With Disabilities has removed common ambiguity from the term and its application in practice by defining inclusive education.
 A summary of General Comment No. 4 on the Right to Inclusive Education can be found here.

 Check out this presentation from Catia Malaquias on ‘Why do we have human rights?’